What happens if my car is written off and it's on finance?

 1. Contact your finance provider

-• A complete service history
+• A full service history (this helps prove condition and reliability)

-• Proof of the car’s market value
+• Proof of market value (such as similar listings on classified sites)

 2. Speak to your insurance provider